The Gold Coast Show is the heart of the community, enabling a sense of belonging for all residents.

-The Show is organised by a volunteer Committee of Management elected from community patrons who support the Show via an annual membership subscription with the added expertise of a contracted Show Manager.
+A not-for-profit, the Show is organised by a volunteer Committee of Management elected from community patrons who support the Show via an annual membership subscription with the added expertise of a contracted Show Manager.

 Membership is open to ALL Gold Coast residents both young and old along with show supporters from outside the City boundaries.

 113 Years of History